-The meetings and conferences of the AMS provide members of the mathematical community with an environment that is stimulating, rewarding, well-organized, and affordable.
-Members have the opportunity to network informally with colleagues.
+The meetings and conferences of the AMS provides the mathematical community with an environment that is stimulating, rewarding, well-organized, and affordable.
+Participants have the opportunity to discuss the latest research and network informally with colleagues.
 Start here to begin exploring the meetings and conferences that we offer and how they can make a positive difference for you.

-Generally known as the Joint Mathematics Meetings, the national meetings of AMS are held annually for the purpose of advancing mathematical achievement, encouraging research, and providing the communication necessary to progress in the field.
+Generally known as the Joint Mathematics Meetings (JMM), the annual national meetings of the AMS are held for the purpose of advancing mathematical achievement, encouraging research, and providing the communication necessary to progress in the field.

 The AMS joins a host society from another country once a year to organize these meetings for members of the mathematical community both in the U.S. and abroad.